jsakher/project_2048/README.md

 + other movement patern

 To do so, we will need to launch many games to test the average score.
 We will make a visual game and visual representation about different strategy.
-If we have time we will try different game rules (probability change, size grid, ...)
+If we have time we will try different game rules (probability change, size grid)

 ## Working group